 IPEA’s protocol sets out the scope of IPEA’s authority and powers, and the processes IPEA follows in dealing with a concern depending on its seriousness.

-IPEA will not generally respond to those who have raised concerns nor provide information on progress or any actions taken.
+IPEA does not generally respond to those who have raised concerns nor provide information on progress or any actions taken.